joaopdrm/tflite_test_model/README.md

-# tflite_test_model
+# test tflite model

-This notebook was originally written on google colab to test tflite detection models
+This notebook was originally written on google colab to test tflite detection models.